-The propeller water current is a big step up from jets.
-Located at the center front of the pool, a wide propeller pushes water into the swim area.
-Propellers can move between 5000 and 7000 gallons of water per minute.
-Depending on where the propeller is located, the water current us much wider and deeper than jets.
+Propeller systems are big step up from jets.
+Located at the front of the pool, they also push water into the swim area.
+But propellers can move between 5000 and 7000 gallons of water per minute.
+The water current us much stronger, wider, deeper, and smoother than jets.

 Propeller water systems create an effective and efficient water flow.
 Usually in the mid-price range, they are a good investment for the money.
 You can swim, workout, and relax in a propeller-driven lap pool.
 Most propeller systems are less noisy than jets.
 Look for propeller systems with variable speeds to accommodate different ability levels.